-**Given the ongoing response to preventing the spread of COVID-19, we have suspended the application process for the Sherman Fairchild Summer Research Stipends.
-We will not be awarding any stipends for the summer of 2020.
+**Given the circumstances surrounding COVID-19, we did award any stipends during the summer of 2020.
 This page will be updated during the winter with details for the summer of 2021.**

 If you have any specific questions, you may contact Kristen Eldred at Kristen.Eldred@kzoo.edu.